eban5/aws-developer-exam-notes/notes-main.md

 * Rolling with batch - launches an additional batch of instances. can't afford downtime - maintains full capacity.
 * immutable - deploys new version to fresh group of instances in their own new autoscaling group. preferred for mission critical.
 Roll backs just entail killing the unwanted instances.

+Speed up deployments by bundling dependencies with the code during the build output phase.

 **Configuring**